gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Configure project and source package names

 The `init` task provides a `--project-name` option to allow you to adjust the name of the generated project, and a `--package` option to allow you to adjust the package for the generated source.
-The task will also allow you to specify these if you run the task interactively.
+The task will also prompt you to configure these if you run the task interactively.

 #### Create resource directories